merenlab/anvio.org/tutorials/visualizing-mass-spec-data/index.md

 |SH22_SH24_SH4_SH40_Produced|368||0.125042474|0.560312606|0.31464492|4|87.31686287|3.213122083|2.994942931|4.576866026|5.694618273
 |SH22_SH24_SH4_SH40_Unchanged|926||0.125042474|0.560312606|0.31464492|4|87.31686287|3.213122083|2.994942931|4.576866026|5.694618273|

-To add data as stacked bars—such as relative abundances based on 16S rRNA amplicon data—we need to let anvi'o know our intention by naming the corresponding columns with a prefix that starts with `stacked_bar_!`, followed by a specific identifier.
+To add data as stacked bars (such as relative abundances based on 16S rRNA gene amplicon data) we need to let anvi'o know our intention by naming the corresponding columns and values in a particular way.
+You can find more information about the formatting [here](https://merenlab.org/2016/02/27/the-anvio-interactive-interface/).
+But I will seimply use a prefix, `stacked_bar`, followed by a mandatory `!` character, followed by a specific sample identifier.
 For example, in this case, the first column that contains stacked bar data is called `stacked_bar_2!SH22`, and the next column would be `stacked_bar_2!SH24`.
 This way, anvi'o knows that these columns belong together.

 We again use {% include PROGRAM name="anvi-import-misc-data" %}, but this time we use the flag `--target-table layers` to indicate that this information is sample-specific and should be matched to each sample.